DLR-AMR/t8code_JOSS/paper.md

 Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse mesh.
-Fast bitwise and integer-based SFC operations ensure optimal runtimes and diminish the need of memory lookups.
+Fast bitwise and integer-based SFC operations ensure optimal runtimes and diminish the need for memory lookups.
 Moreover, the SFC is used to distribute the forest mesh across multiple processes, so that each one only stores a unique portion of the forest mesh.
 See \autoref{fig:SpaceFillingCurves}.